How to scan QR codes in Windows ?

 3. Place the QR code in the camera's field of view.
 The app will automatically detect it and display a notification.

-4. Click the notification to view the information contained in the QR code.
+4. Click on the notification to view the information contained in the QR code.
 You can then perform the corresponding action, such as opening a web link, downloading a file, or connecting to a Wi-Fi network.

-picture 96
+image 96

 Tips: